If you hate your new job, you're not alone

 Note which activities, conversations, and situations make you feel good or bad throughout the week.
 For example, how do you feel before and after a team meeting?
 If your role is client-facing, do you typically enjoy your interactions with them or do you find yourself feeling drained and defeated?
 Have you felt like this from the start or has it developed over time?
 What prompted you to feel this way?

 If you're feeling overwhelmed in your new role, it's crucial that you let your boss know– or at the very least someone you trust – before it becomes unmanageable.
 Your boss will appreciate a proactive approach, where you bring them potential solutions to problems.
 Are there environmental factors that make it hard for you to focus?
 If you're having trouble adjusting from remote work, offer to work from home for a few days each week for a less harsh transition.

 During tense conflicts at work, it's difficult to tease out the facts of the matter from the feelings you have about the people involved.
 One helpful exercise is to write everything down, step by step, including how you felt at each point.
 Once you've made room for the emotions, go back to the facts and review them as though you were a detective.
 Without inferring other people's intentions based on how you feel about them, what other possible explanations could there be for that series of events?

 I've decided to quit - what now?

-It's easy to view negative experiences as “failures”, but there are lessons in each of the decisions we make that can help us make better decisions later on.
+It's easy to view negative experiences as “failures,” but there are lessons in each of the decisions we make that can help us to make better decisions later on.
 What did you learn about yourself during this experience?
 Are there adjustments you'll make to your next job search?
 Whether you're thinking about returning to your previous job or seeking out something entirely different, make sure to follow these steps to ensure a relatively painless exit – and that you don't end up in a similar position in your next role.